MamtaMMingal/ScholarAssist/README.md

 # ScholarAssist
-It's Your study helping buddy specifically for Engineering student!.I have used IBM watsonX model to develope this.
+It's Your study helping buddy design specifically for Engineering student!.I have used IBM watsonX model to develope this.